This page has information for people having radiotherapy for advanced prostate cancer.

 Radium-223 is a type of internal radiotherapy called a radioisotope.
 A very small amount of a radioactive liquid is injected into a vein in your arm.
 It travels around the body in the blood and is drawn towards bones that have been damaged by prostate cancer.
 It collects in these parts of the bones and kills cancer cells there.

 Radium-223 helps some men to live longer.
 It can also help to reduce bone pain and can be particularly helpful if you have pain in more than one area.
-Up to 7 in every 10 men (70 per cent) who have radium-223 get some pain relief from it.
+Most men who have radium-223 get some pain relief from it.
 It can also delay and reduce the risk of MSCC.
 But it won’t be suitable if your cancer has spread to organs such as the liver, or if you have large amounts of cancer in your lymph nodes.

 What are the advantages and disadvantages?

 The advantages and disadvantages of radiotherapy depend on your general health, previous treatment and how far your cancer has spread.
+What may be important to one person might not be so important to someone else.
 Talk to your doctor, radiographer or nurse about your own situation.

 - You might be able to reduce the dose of any pain-relieving drugs you’re taking.
 This could be useful if they are causing side effects.